 Using coins you find around your house or in our online Coin Library, see if you can find the following coins:

 - A coin that features a U.S. president

 - A coin that shows a building

 - A coin that was made the year you were born

-- A coin from the U.S. state or territory that you current live in
+- A coin from the U.S. state or territory where you currently live

 - A coin that features a national park or historical site